curl/everything-curl/http-post.md

 When a server gets a request with an 100-continue and deems the request fine, it will respond with a 100 response that makes the client continue.
-If the server doesn't like the request, it sends back response code for the error it thinks it is.
+If the server does not like the request, it sends back response code for the error it thinks it is.

-Unfortunately, lots of servers in the world don't properly support the Expect: header or don't handle it correctly, so curl will only wait 1000 milliseconds for that first response before it will continue anyway.
+Unfortunately, lots of servers in the world do not properly support the
+Expect: header or do not handle it correctly, so curl will only wait 1000 milliseconds for that first response before it will continue anyway.

 Those are 1000 wasted milliseconds.
 You can then remove the use of Expect: from the request and avoid the waiting with `-H`: